Pauan/rust-signals/README.md

 So if `my_vec` has the values `[3, 1, 6, 2, 0, 4, 5, 8, 9, 7]` then `filtered` has the values `[3, 1, 2, 0, 4]`.

-The performance is linear with the number of values in the input `SignalVec`.
-As an example, if you push a value into a `MutableVec` which has 1,000 values, `filter` will take on average 1,000 operations to update its internal state.
+The performance is linear with the number of values in the input `SignalVec` (it's the same algorithmic performance as [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html)).

+As an example, if you insert a value into a `SignalVec` which has 1,000 values, `filter` will take on average 1,000 operations to update its internal state.

 That might sound expensive, but each individual operation is *very* fast, so it's normally not a problem unless you have a *huge* `SignalVec`.

 ----